xchen1778/calculator/README.md

-# A simple calculator web app created by using React.js, Context API, Sass and Firebase.
+# A simple calculator web app created by using React, Context API, Sass, Local Storage and Firebase.

 Features:
 - simple calculations (take both mouse and keyboard inputs)